invoiceocean/API/README.md

 ```

 Adding a new invoice - the minimal version (only fields required), when we have product, buyer and seller ID we do not need to provide full details.
-VAT Invoice with current date and 5 day due date will be issued.
+VAT Invoice with current date and 5 day due date will be issued: <a name="7"/>

 ```shell
 curl http://YOUR_DOMAIN.invoiceocean.com/invoices.json \